Vinfall/UserScripts/README.md

 OneDrive Sharepoint can be hard to deal with at times and multiple tools that can get direct link & cookies from Sharepoint do not work nowadays, this is created to ease the pain *a little* by having a `Copy cookie` button so that I don't have to open DevTools over and over again.

 In case the button does not show up, the cookie is also printed to console log.
 You can easily filter out the message by searching `user.js`.

+#### Todo

+- [ ] Catch document type response gracefully & only output if the cookie begins with `FedAuth`

+### Censored/Uncensored DLsite

+A silly script for fun regarding DLsite forced to censor its genre list according to [a questionable X post](https://twitter.com/mttb2ccp_pt2/status/1772466120290693434).
+You can censor it yourself if you want, and vice versa XD.

 ## Notice